 Without missing a beat, Miles responds: “Pretty free, I think.
 The hats go on and off, so during the writing process it’s completely free, and I try to do most of the work there.
 Then that hat comes off [and I think], ‘What kind of camera do I need?’
 I would love to have a producer that just brings money.”

 Beals likewise wishes for Miles to have a producer that would free him from thinking about details like craft service (is it coming?).
 “Someone else truly taking care of all that other stuff,” she says, so that he can focus only on the creative.

 Regarding the script, Smith says that to a certain degree, she felt able to experiment and explore, but she also wanted to stick to what was written.

 Beals believes that there isn’t much of a difference between working on major TV series or movies and independent projects.
 “The director is really is the captain of the ship and whether I trust them [or not depends on] how they treat the crew and how they run the set.”

 She recalls working on The Book of Eli, a much bigger production.
-She says she had complete trust in the Hughes brothers and so it felt like a very intimate set.
-Working on Night for Dying Tigers and Cinemanovels, she had the same trust in Miles, “So it’s similar in that way.”
+She says she had complete trust in the Hughes brothers, so it felt like a very intimate set.
+While working on Night for Dying Tigers and Cinemanovels, she had the same trust in Miles, “so it’s similar in that way.”